Archisman-Mridha/porth/Readme.md

 ## Credits

 All credit goes to [Alexey Kutepov](https://github.com/rexim).
 Porth language is originally developed by him and you can watch him doing it in this playlist https://www.youtube.com/playlist?list=PLpM-Dvs8t0VbMZA7wW9aR3EtBqe2kinu4.
-I just followed this playlist coding along him.
+I just followed this playlist coding along with him.

 I didn't make any enhancements on the language, though I made the *`sourcecode more readable`* by using more user friendly names and meaningful comments.
 Enjoy 😉